Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade.md

 The <Constant name="fusion_engine" /> represents the next evolution of data transformation. dbt has been rebuilt from the ground up but at its most basic, <Constant name="fusion" /> is a new version, and moving to it is the same as upgrading between <Constant name="core" /> versions in the <Constant name="dbt_platform" />.
 Once your project is <Constant name="fusion" /> ready, it's only a matter of pulling a few levers to make the move, but you have some flexibility in how you do so, especially in your development environments.

+Once you complete the <Constant name="fusion" /> migration, your team will benefit from:

+- ⚡ Up to 30x faster parsing and compilation
+- 💰 30%+ reduction in warehouse costs (with state-aware orchestration)
+- 🔍 Enhanced SQL validation and error messages
+- 🚀 State-aware orchestration for intelligent model rebuilding
+- 🛠️ Modern development tools

 :::info Fusion availability

 <Constant name="fusion" /> on the <Constant name="dbt_platform" /> is currently in `Private preview`.
 Enabling it for your account depends on your plan: